 ‘What to wear in Thailand’ is answered with two quick questions.
 What’s appropriate in a modest country?
 And, what clothes suit Thailand’s hot, humid climate?
 It’s easy!
 Use this What to Wear in Thailand guide and the Thai dress code won’t be a problem.
 Find out what to wear in Bangkok, at temples, on the beach, and beyond.
 Plus, get tips for ideal fabrics, the best shoes and more.

-What to wear in Thailand?
+What to Wear in Thailand?

 Thailand’s dress code: What to know?